 From Conway, David secured a cadetship with Blue Star Line.
 Many of their vessels were refrigerated, bringing home beef from South America; lamb, wool and butter from Australia and New Zealand; grain, timber and fruit from the USA and Canada.
 Outbound general cargoes consisted of anything from toilet bowls to Rolls Royce’s!
 Depending upon the size of the vessel and number of crew a cadet’s duties were several.
 In port, one cadet kept the gangway watch from 0700 to 1900 while the others kept a cargo-loading log or ran errands for the chief officer.
 Entering and leaving ports the senior cadet would be on the bridge keeping the engine movement and helm orders log; answering and relaying messages and escorting the pilot to and from the pilot ladder.
 The other cadets would accompany the chief officer forward or the second mate aft while berthing or anchoring.

 His first ship was the 12,790-ton Brisbane Star built by Cammell Lairds in 1936; a veteran of Malta convoys, having taken part in Operation Pedestal.
-Despite having her bows blown off in a torpedo attack which reduced her speed to3 knots, she was one of only 5 merchant vessels to arrive in Malta out of 14.
+Despite having her bows blown off in a torpedo attack which reduced her speed to 3 knots, she was one of only 5 merchant vessels to arrive in Malta out of 14 during the Second World War.

 In January 1956 David sailed from London to Hamburg and back to London, where they discharged the previous voyage’s cargo in Avonmouth and then sailed for Australia with a refuelling stop in Tenerife.
 In Melbourne he met an old friend from the Conway and after a couple of beers went ice-skating.
 He swiftly learnt that one should not chase blondes around an ice rink unless one can skate properly.
 A broken kneecap resulted in hospitalisation in Melbourne and the Brisbane Star sailed home without her most junior cadet!